-Effective October 25, 2012, sponsored spouses or partners must now live together in a legitimate relationship with their sponsor for two years from the day they receive permanent residence status in Canada.
+As of October 25, 2012, sponsored spouses or partners must live with their sponsor in a legitimate relationship for two years from the day they get their permanent resident status in Canada.

-- You are being sponsored by a permanent resident or Canadian citizen
+- a permanent resident or Canadian citizen is sponsoring you,

-- You have been in a relationship for two years or less with your sponsor
+- you and your sponsor have been in a relationship for two years or less,

-- Your application was received on or after October 25, 2012
+- we got your application on or after October 25, 2012

 Sponsoring a spouse, partner or dependent child

-You can sponsor a spouse, common-law or conjugal partner, or dependent children if you are a Canadian citizen or a permanent resident of Canada.
-To be a sponsor, you must be 18 years of age or older.
+You can sponsor a spouse, common-law or conjugal partner (partner), or dependent children if you are a Canadian citizen or a permanent resident of Canada.
+To be a sponsor, you must be 18 or older.

-When you sponsor a spouse, common-law or conjugal partner, or dependent children to become permanent residents of Canada, you must promise to support them financially.
-Therefore, you have to meet certain income requirements.
-If you have previously sponsored relatives to come to Canada and they have later turned to the government for financial assistance, you may not be allowed to sponsor another person.
-Sponsorship is a big commitment, so you must take this obligation seriously.
+If you have sponsored relatives to come to Canada in the past, and they have later asked the government for financial help, you may not be allowed to sponsor another person.
+Sponsorship is a big commitment, so you must take it seriously.

-- You must provide financial support for a spouse, common-law or conjugal partner for three years from the date they become a permanent resident.
+- for a spouse or partner, this lasts for three years from the date they become a permanent resident, and

-- You must provide financial support for a dependent child for 10 years, or until the child turns 25, whichever comes first.
+- for a dependent child, this lasts for 10 years, or until the child turns 25, whichever comes first.

 You may not be eligible to be a sponsor if you:

-- receive government financial assistance for reasons other than a disability
+- get government financial help for reasons other than being disabled,

-- were previously sponsored as a spouse, common-law or conjugal partner and became a permanent resident of Canada less than 5 years ago (See Five-year Sponsorship Bar for persons who were sponsored to come to Canada as a spouse or partner below)
+- were sponsored as a spouse, common-law or conjugal partner in the past and became a permanent resident of Canada less than five years ago (see Five-year sponsorship bar below)

 - are in prison or